Sean Conway: Motivational Speaker, After Dinner, Awards, Educational Talks

 Well-known for his quirky take on endurance sports and adventures, Sean came to the UK in 2002 with just £100 in his wallet and started working in Cambridge cutting 12,000 cabbages a day.
 Later, having made his living as a photographer, Sean sold his business for £1 and embraced change and challenge by aiming to break the world record for cycling around the world.
 After three weeks, Sean was ahead of schedule averaging 180 miles a day.
 His dreams were shattered in America when a driver hit him causing severe whip lash, concussion, torn ligaments and a compression fracture to his spine.
 Despite this, Sean continued dropping his daily mileage and changing his goal to get back to London in time for the Olympics and raise money for charity.
 He made it back with one week to spare, having covered 16,000 miles - 12,000 of these miles with a fractured spine.

-Looking for his next adventure, Sean wanted to prove that he could achieve a world record and he decided to attempt to become the first person in history to swim the length of Great Britain.
+Sean wanted to prove that he could achieve a world record and decided to become the first person in history to swim the length of Great Britain.
 Having cycled from Land's End to John O'Groats in 2008, Sean tackled the second leg of his GB Triathlon and after battling the weather, currents and a remarkably large amount of jellyfish, Sean (and his legendary beard) wrote history on 11 November 2013 after 135 days at sea.
+The run followed filmed by Discovery.

 In 2016, Sean followed the edge of Britain leaving Lulworth Cove on a bamboo bike and cycling 3,350 miles through the beautiful but tough Welsh and Scottish coastlines.
 He swopped his bike for trainers in Scarborough and ran 800 miles to Brighton before starting his final leg in the water and swimming back to Lulworth Cove.
 Sean dragged a small raft containing what he needed as he swam through some of the busiest parts of the British coastline.
-He has now completed the world's longest triathlon.
+He completed the world's longest triathlon.
+And the rest, as they say, is history.

 Sean's talks are memorable and entertaining.
 Sean encourages audiences to 'find your beard' no matter what that courageous challenge may be...